Living with angina

 When?

-When you may experience chest discomfort or before a potential trigger (exercise, emotional stress, heavy meal etc).
+When you experience angina chest pain or discomfort or before a potential trigger (exercise, emotional stress, heavy meal, etc).

 How?

-By taking specific medicines: short-acting nitrates in the form of tablets that you put under your tongue or mouth spray.
+By taking specific medicines: short-acting nitrates in the form of tablets that you put under your tongue or as a mouth spray.

 Why?

-It will relax and widen your blood vessels increasing your blood flow and restoring a good blow flow to your heart.
+It will relax and widen your blood vessels, increasing your blood flow and restoring a good blood flow to your heart.

 Why do I need a long-term treatment?